Home Sitemap About

 Some pads have a low density rating of 3 to 5 pounds and are typically used in apartments because it is less expensive and will be replaced more frequently.
 Looped Berber styles and commercial grade carpets require a special padding and you can call the manufacturer to get the correct padding requirements needed to keep from voiding your carpet warranty.

-Padding used in residential applications usually has a density rating of 6 to 8 pounds, but 10-pound density pads are also available.
+Carpet padding used in residential applications usually has a density rating of 6 to 8 pounds, but 10-pound density pads are also available.
 Some pads are rated in ounces instead of pounds.
 For example, 128 ounces is the equivalent of an 8-pound pad.
-Rubber and synthetic pads are usually rated in ounces.
+Rubber and synthetic pads are usually rated in ounces instead of pounds.
+Types of Carpet Pad

-Some folks prefer the 6-pound density padding because it is softer underfoot.
+Some folks prefer the 6-pound density padding because it is a bit softer underfoot, and it is less expensive.
 However, an 8-pound padding provides better support for your carpet and will generally make it wear better especially in higher traffic areas like stairs and hallways.
+You can always go higher and opt for a 10-pound density pad f you want more support and a longer lasting pad.

 • The higher the density, the more costly the pad will be.